Perl/PPCs/docs/process.md

  * marked **Rejected**, because the quality or behavior of the feature or its implementation are not acceptable

 Also, of course, the document may move to **Expired** if workers vanish.

+During the Testing phase, the PSC and the proposer (or implementor) will be working together and communicating regularly to keep track of what work remains to complete the testing phase.

 ## What needs an RFC?
 What can just be a PR?